vyasakanksha/robot-ludo/README.md

 https://github.com/maurock/snake-ga

-## Attempt 2 - Temporal Difference algorithm for Tic Tac Toe
+## Attempt 3 - Temporal Difference algorithm for Tic Tac Toe

 The TD algorithm implemented to train a bot to play tic-tac-toe.
 The challenge here was that tic-tac-toe has a very small gamespace, and the algorithm was able to map every possible state the of the board and make decisions accordingly.
 This is not possible with ludo.

-`agent_from_tictactoe.py` is a very incomplete attempt at this.
+The whole `tic-tac-toe` repo has been cloned in the `tic-tac-toe` folder and `agent_from_tictactoe.py` is a very incomplete attempt at using this algorithm to create a Ludo playing agent.

 ### Core idea behind TD
 Sample the environment to adjust the model even before the final outcome is known, and estimate the value function.